stekole/loadgen-monitor/README.md

     hypervisor.local: + exit 0

 ## Part 2 - Containers
+Building a container running a simple load generator script.

-Please login to your vagrant instance now using the vagrant ssh command:
+Login to your vagrant instance now using the vagrant ssh command:

     vagrant ssh

-lets pull down the code for our load generator:
+Pull down the Dockerfile for our load generator:

     git clone https://github.com/stekole/docker-loadgenerator &&   cd docker-loadgenerator